• Skip to primary navigation

 Once you master the base, you can tweak it however you like without breaking the recipe.

-• Use chicken breast instead (reduce pressure time to 6 minutes)
+• Use chicken breast instead (reduce pressure time to 6 minutes on high pressure)

 • Add spinach or peas at the end for extra color

-• Swap coconut milk for yogurt or cream for a different finish
+• Swap coconut milk for yogurt or cream for a tangier, slightly thinner finish - see coconut lentil curry ideas.

 • Stir in diced potatoes or chickpeas for more body